daattali/beautiful-jekyll/README.md

 Optional: It is suggested to enable reCAPTCHA to avoid massive spam comments.
 You may refer to `_config.yml` for detailed instructions.

+Optional: You might want to configure a webhook to prevent inactive branches representing merged comments from stacking up.
+You may refer to [Staticman's documenation](https://staticman.net/docs/webhooks) for details.

 #### JustComments

 To use JustComments you first need to have an account.
 After you just need to copy the API key to the `just-comments` property in `_config.yml` file.